Sphagnum squarrosum: Reproduction and dispersal

 Historical illustration of Sphagnum reproductive structures: (C) mature sporophyte showing capsule and pseudopodium; (A) longitudinal section of developing archegonium; (B) cross-section of mature capsule showing spore chamber and air space.

 Sphagnum squarrosum is a species (having both male and female reproductive organs on the same plant) and frequently produces spores throughout its range.
 The species has efficient dispersal capabilities.
 Among studied Sphagnum species, it produces both the highest number of spores per capsule and the highest overall spore output per patch of growth.
 Studies have found no evidence of reduced fitness in self-fertilised plants.

 Large capsules and small spores enhance the species' long-distance dispersal efficiency.
 Compared to other Sphagnum species, Sphagnum squarrosum retains fewer spores within its capsules after dispersal, resulting in greater spore release and wider distribution.

 Research on island colonization reveals that S. squarrosum is an effective long-distance disperser, successfully establishing populations as far as 40 km from parent sources.
 The species is notable for being able to colonise habitats closer to the sea than other Sphagnum species, demonstrating higher tolerance to salt spray and ionic concentrations.
 Like other Sphagnum mosses, spore production in natural populations is relatively rare, with studies finding only about 2% of patches producing spore capsules.
 However, as a monoicious species, S. squarrosum has greater potential for successful spore production compared to Sphagnum species that require separate male and female plants in close proximity.
 With approximately 243,000 spores per capsule, S. squarrosum produces the highest recorded spore output among Sphagnum species.
 This high spore output is achieved through a combination of large capsules (averaging about 6 cubic millimetres in volume) and relatively small spores (averaging 25.8 micrometres (μm) in diameter, with individual spores ranging from 19–30 μm).
 The size of spores shows a curvilinear relationship with capsule size, with larger capsules generally producing more spores.

-The species uses an 'air gun' dispersal mechanism, where spores are explosively discharged from the capsule by built-up air pressure (approximately 5 x 10^{5} Pascals) during warm, dry conditions.
+The species uses an 'air gun' dispersal mechanism, where spores are explosively discharged from the capsule by built-up air pressure (approximately 5 × 10^{5} Pascals) during warm, dry conditions.
 S. squarrosums large capsules are particularly effective at this dispersal method, shooting spores higher into the air than smaller-capsuled species.
 Studies have shown that only about 7% of spores remain in the capsule after discharge, with another 7% landing within the parent colony.
 The fact that only about 11% of released spores are found within 3.2 m of the parent plant suggests the majority of spores are capable of long-distance dispersal.